-It is imperative that finance and sales leadership at investment programs understand the current research and trends in advisor compensation plans.
+Finance and sales leadership at investment programs need to be up-to-speed on advisor compensation trends and current research.
 The need to remain competitive is important for numerous reasons, but perhaps one of the most critical reasons is due to the growing talent shortage in the financial advisory industry.
 Older advisors are retiring at a rapid rate, by one estimate 35% of the current financial advisors will retire over the next ten years.
 According to Cerulli Associates, the retirement of these advisors will leave some $6 trillion in advisor-managed assets in need of new advisors to serve these clients.
 Cerulli research also shows only about 25% of today’s advisors are under 40, with only about 10% under age 30.
 This is a small pool from which to find the talented advisors of the future.

 As a result of this talent shortage, finance and sales leadership at broker-dealers need to remain on top of the key trends in advisor compensation plans.
 Here are five key trends in advisor compensation plans.

 1. Advisor compensation plans utilizing a “rolling grid”

 Advisor compensation plans that calculate payout based on a rolling month production average continue to gain in popularity, specifically the rolling 12-month plan.
 According to the Kehrer Bielan 2018 Advisor Compensation Study, the rolling twelve-month lookback has experienced a marked increase in use, up from 19% in 2015.
 Although monthly plans are simpler to model and remain the most popular, multiple month plans are more stable and reduce suitability risk.

 2. Implementing multiple advisor compensation plans